-- Peanut butter, almond butter, or any nut butters and nuts
+- Peanut butter, almond butter, or any nut butter and nuts

 - Cocoa powder and chocolate chips

-And I like to use whey protein powder, but any plant based protein powder will work to make these oatmeal recipes too.
+And I like to use whey protein powder, but any plant based protein powder or vegan protein powder will work to make these oatmeal recipes too.

-Oh, and for more topping ideas, try almond butter and cinnamon, some mixed fresh, berries, or really anything you want.
+For more topping ideas, try a drizzle of honey and a dash of cinnamon, some mixed fresh berries and whipped cream, or really anything you want.
 The sky is the limit!

 How To Make Protein Overnight Oats

-Alright, so this overnight oats base recipe is probably one of the easiest healthy breakfast recipes you'll make.
+Alright, so this high protein overnight oats base recipe is probably one of the easiest healthy breakfast recipes you'll make.